mjdv/ocmu64/methods.md

 **Lemma G1.** (Weak gluing)
 When $u=v$, $u\g v$.
-(In this case the order doesn&rsquo;t matter.)
+(In this case the order doesn't matter.)

 **Remark G2.** (No strong gluing???)
 When $u\neq v$, one can always find a
 $Z\subseteq A$ such that $c(u,Z,v) < c(u,v,Z)$ and $c(u,Z,v) < c(Z,u,v)$.

-(This doesn&rsquo;t seem 100% true, but it seems hard to guarantee gluing when arbitrary $Z\subseteq A$ are allowed.)
+(This doesn't seem 100% true, but it seems hard to guarantee gluing when arbitrary $Z\subseteq A$ are allowed.)

 **Lemma G3.** (Practical gluing)